BartMassey/rbj-eq/README.md

 ## RBJ Filters

-This crate provides implementations of the RBJ filters in safe Rust.
+This `no_std` crate provides implementations of the RBJ filters in safe Rust.
 What you get:

 * Function to compute filter coefficients for the various RBJ filter types.